-Thus, future format specifiers, which might replace or extend "1.0", are (minimally) constrained by the definition of "text", which appears in RFC 822.
+Thus, future format specifiers, which might replace or extend "1.0", are constrained to be two integer fields, separated by a period.
+If a message is received with a MIME-version value other than "1.0", it cannot be assumed to conform with this specification.

 Note that the MIME-Version header field is required at the top level of a message.
 It is not required for each body part of a multipart entity.
-It is required for the embedded headers of a body of type "message" if and only if the embedded message is itself claimed to be MIME-compliant.
+It is required for the embedded headers of a body of type "message" if and only if the embedded message is itself claimed to be MIME-conformant.